tariq-almalki/authn-jwt/README.md

 # Authentication with JWT

-this Project was built with React, React-Query, React-Router, Framer-motion, Express, Webpack, MongoDB, Mongoose.
+this Project was built with React, React-Router, Framer-motion, Express, Webpack, MongoDB, Mongoose, Redis.

 # Sign In Page